OFFIS-mosaik/mosaik/docs/mosaik-api/high-level.rst

 The high-level API
 ==================

-Currently, there is only a high-level API for Python.
-Once there are implementations for other languages available, this document will be updated.
+Currently, there are high-level API for Python and Java.
+Implementations for C# and MatLab will be available soon.

 Installation